 The idea of the Southern Gas Corridor became a reality thanks to the will and leadership of Azerbaijan.
 On October 29, 2013, President of the Republic of Azerbaijan Ilham Aliyev signed an Order to establish a State Commission with the purpose of protecting Azerbaijan’s interests in the Southern Gas Corridor project and provide state support to the project participants.

 The ceremony of laying the foundation of the Southern Gas Corridor took place in Sangachal on September 20, 2014 - on the 20th anniversary of the Contract of the Century - with the participation of heads of state and government, ministers of southeastern European countries, and chief executives of international companies.
-Presently Azerbaijan exports its gas to neighboring countries, and the construction of the new pipelines has already got underway in order to start export to the European markets:

 - in 2007, Baku-Tbilisi-Erzurum gas pipeline (South Caucasus Gas Pipeline) was commissioned, and gas produced under the first phase of Shahdeniz project is exported to Georgia, Turkey and Greece;